jaelpark/tighttpd/README.md

 # tighttpd

-An educational HTTP server, written in a tight schedule.
-This is an ongoing coursework project.
+An educational HTTP server as a coursework project, written in a tight schedule.